NTIA/scos-usrp/DEVELOPING.md

 ## Committing

-Besides running the test suite and ensuring that all tests are passing, we also expect all python code that's checked in to have been run through an auto-formatter.
+Besides running the test suite and ensuring that all tests are passing, we also expect all Python code that's checked in to have been run through an auto-formatter.

-This project uses a Python auto-formatter called Black.
-Additionally, import statement sorting is handled by `isort`.
+This project uses a Python auto-formatter called black.
+Additionally, import statement sorting is handled by isort.

 There are several ways to autoformat your code before committing.
 First, IDE integration with on-save hooks is very useful.
 Second, if you've already pip-installed